"It's not like Jarvis, but it's pretty close!" -- Examining ChatGPT's Usage among Undergraduate Students in Computer Science: Conclusion

 Numerous research studies have been conducted in the computing education community concerning Large Language Models (LLMs) \cite{becker2023ProsAndCons, Malinka2023Security, Daun2023Software, Denny2023CopilotCS1, Finnie-Ansley2022CS1, wermelinger2023Copilot, Savelka2023MCQAndCode, Reeves2023Parsons, finnie-ansley2023CodexCS2, Ouh2023Java, Cipriano2023GPT-3OOP, sarsa2022AutoGenerate, Leinonen2023CodeExplanation, Leinonen2023ExplainError, MacNeil2023CodeExplain, Balse2023Feedback}.
 Educators have assessed the performance of these LLMs in generating precise solutions to questions posed to students both within and beyond the classroom setting \cite{Denny2023CopilotCS1, Finnie-Ansley2022CS1, wermelinger2023Copilot, Reeves2023Parsons, Savelka2023MCQAndCode, Ouh2023Java, Cipriano2023GPT-3OOP, Daun2023Software, Malinka2023Security}.
 Other studies have looked at using LLMs to generate fresh programming exercises and code explanations \cite{sarsa2022AutoGenerate, wermelinger2023Copilot, Leinonen2023CodeExplanation, MacNeil2023CodeExplain}, provide suggestive fixes to code errors \cite{Leinonen2023ExplainError} and generate personalized feedback for students based on their code submissions \cite{Balse2023Feedback}.

-However, none of the previous studies have focused on students' actual usage of Large Language Models (LLMs).
-Understanding this usage is of utmost importance for several reasons.
-Firstly, it can provide valuable guidance to instructors and educators, enabling them to adapt and refine their instructional approaches.
-Secondly, it can aid researchers in shaping their future research directions in this domain.
-Thirdly, a thorough comprehension of the usage patterns and strategies can inform the design of appropriate interfaces to enhance students' utilization of LLMs.
+However, there remains a lack of student-centred research that studies the perceptions and current usage of LLMs by students in academic contexts.
+This paper addresses this gap by adopting a student-first approach through surveys and interviews to examine the real-world usage of LLMs amongst undergraduate computer science (CS) students.
+Our study makes an essential contribution to the existing body of literature.
+Firstly, it provides suggestions and recommendations to instructors and educators, enabling them to adapt and refine their instructional approaches.
+Secondly, it can aid researchers working in the space of technology-assisted education in building their research on the insights suggested in this study and shape their future research directions in this domain.
+Thirdly, a thorough comprehension of the usage patterns and strategies can inform the design of appropriate interfaces to enhance the utilization of LLMs among students.

-To address these aspects, this paper adopts a student-first approach by conducting surveys and interviews to examine the real-world usage of LLMs amongst undergraduate computer science (CS) students.
 Our paper employs a mixed-methods approach \cite{mixed_methods}, involving qualitative and quantitative assessment.
 We gather 480 survey responses and hold 17 interviews with CS undergraduates in Indian universities.
 The surveys and interviews focus on addressing the following research questions: \begin{itemize} \item \textbf{RQ1:} What are the usage patterns of ChatGPT among students and their perceived benefits? \item \textbf{RQ2:} What are the challenges faced by students in utilizing ChatGPT? \item \textbf{RQ3:} Do the students have any suggestions and recommendations for improving their usage experience of ChatGPT? \end{itemize}

 Our findings indicate that over 57\% of students view ChatGPT positively for coursework-related queries.
 Yet, challenges related to usability, reliability, learning, and ethics, need resolution for wider student acceptance.
 Although our investigation centers on ChatGPT, we firmly believe that the insights and conclusions derived from this study are also relevant to other LLMs.
 To the best of our knowledge, this comprehensive study represents the first detailed exploration of the practical usage of LLMs among computer science undergraduates.